 Click the plus icon next to any keyword in your search results to add it to a list.
 Moz prompts you to either create a new list or add the keyword to an existing one.
 Name your lists based on content categories (product reviews, comparison articles, how-to guides) or priority levels (quick wins, long-term targets, competitor keywords).
 You can add up to 1,000 keywords per list on the free plan, which gives you room to collect everything relevant before refining.

 When you save a keyword, Moz preserves all its metrics (volume, difficulty, CTR, priority) so you can compare options later without running additional queries.
-You can also bulk-add keywords by selecting multiple checkboxes and saving them all at once.
 This speeds up research when you find a seed keyword that generates dozens of strong variations.

 Organized lists prevent you from forgetting good keywords or wasting queries re-researching terms you already vetted.